ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/rabbitmq-etl-task.markdown

 {NOTE: }

+* RavenDB ETL tasks for **RabbitMQ** -
+   * **Extract** selected data from RavenDB documents
+   * **Transform** the data to new JSON objects and add the new objects to CloudEvents messages.
+   * **Load** the messages to a **RabbitMQ exchange**.
-* A **RabbitMQ** ETL task Extracts selected data from RavenDB documents and Transforms it into items that can be Loaded to a RabbitMQ exchange and enqueued at the tail of RabbitMQ queue/s.
+* The RabbitMQ exchange enqueues incoming messages at the tail of RabbitMQ queue/s.
-  RabbitMQ clients will be able to consume the enqueued items when the items reach the queue's head.
+  When the enqueued messages advance to the queue head, RabbitMQ clients can access and consume them.
-* A RabbitMQ ETL task transfers **documents only**.
+* RabbitMQ ETL tasks transfer **documents only**.
   Document extensions like attachments, counters, or time series, are not transferred.
 * This page explains how to create a RabbitMQ ETL task using Studio.
   [Learn here](../../../../server/ongoing-tasks/etl/queue-etl/rabbit-mq) how to define a RabbitMQ ETL task using code.